chgeuer/chgeuer.github.io/_posts/2014-05-14-azure-icon-font.md

 For example, you can talk about web sites (<i class="icon wa-web-sites"></i>) or media services (<i class="icon wa-media-services"></i>).

 For a full overview to the icons, check the [reference sheet](/pages/azure-iconography-reference.html).

+If you like it, please spread the word.
+If you don't like it, [let me know](https://twitter.com/chgeuer/statuses/466479275764629504) or whack teh SVGs into [fontastic.me](http://fontastic.me/) youself.